gorhill/uBlock/src/lib/lz4/README.md

 ### `lz4-block-codec.wasm`

-This is the WebAssembly module, loaded by `lz4-block-codec-wasm.js`.
+This is the WebAssembly module, loaded by `lz4-block-codec-wasm.js` using a `same-origin` fetch.